Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy: Demonstration

 \section{Demonstration}

 To demonstrate the above formalism, we test the ability of different models to explain the total mass $m_\text{tot}$ of the event GW190521.
 We consider four models: \begin{itemize} \item \citet{gayathriGravitationalWaveSource2023b} propose a model for binary black hole formation in an AGN disk with hierarchical mergers.
-We consider three variations of this model, each with a different maximum natal black hole mass $m_\text{max} = 15M_\odot, 50M_\odot \text{ and } 75 \text{M}_\odot$.
+They adopt a one-parameter model parameterised by the maximum allowed natal black hole mass, $m_\text{max}$, while fiducial values of AGN parameters are chosen.
+A seed black hole distribution is generated following a Saltpeter mass function for each model (with a different value of $m_\text{max}$), and neutron stars are assumed to be normally distributed in mass with a mean of $1.49 M_\odot$ and a standard deviation of $0.19 M_\odot$.
+These compact objects are then allowed to migrate through an accretion disk around a supermassive black hole, encountering other objects and undergoing subsequent mergers.
+We consider three variations of this model, with $m_\text{max} = 15M_\odot, 50M_\odot \text{ and } 75 \text{M}_\odot$.
 These three models are labeled ``AGN.'' \item \citet{rodriguezBlackHolesNext2019}'s model for binary black hole assembly in globular clusters.
-In particular, we consider the model variation with natal black hole spin $\chi_{\text{birth}}=0$.
+They use a coupled modeling technique, in which stars are evolved from their zero-age main sequence births using a binary stellar evolution package \citep[][]{hurley_comprehensive_2000, hurley_evolution_2002, chatterjee_monte_2010}, while their movement through a globular cluster is also simulated using the \textsc{Cluster Monte Carlo} package \citep[][]{joshi_monte_2000, pattabiraman_parallel_2013}.
+Eventually, some of these stars become potential GW sources as they form compact objects and undergo binary formation and subsequent mergers.
+In this Paper, we consider the model variation with natal black hole spin $\chi_{\text{birth}}=0$.
 This model is labeled ``Globular Cluster''.\footnote{While we abbreviate our two models as ``AGN'' and ``Globular Cluster,'' it should go without saying that they many are other versions of binary formation models involving AGNs and globular clusters.} \end{itemize}